mahdilamb/colormap/README.md

 ## Color

-The colormap package includes a Color class ```net.mahdilamb.colormap.Color```.
+The colormap package includes a Colors utility class ```net.mahdilamb.colormap.Colors```.
 It holds constants for the colors specified in CSS4, AWT and [Tableau](https://www.tableau.com/).

 ##### Developer note